karenzone/logstash-docs-md/docs/lsr/index.md

 # Logstash Plugins [introduction]

-Logstash has a rich collection of input, filter, codec, and output plugins.
+Logstash has a rich collection of input, filter, codec, and output plugins that make up your Logstash pipeline.
 Check out the [Elastic Support Matrix](https://www.elastic.co/support/matrix#matrix_logstash_plugins) to see which plugins are supported at various levels.

-The plugins make up your Logstash pipeline.

 * [**Integration plugins**](plugin-integrations.md) combine related plugins—​inputs, outputs, and sometimes filters and codecs—​into one package.